Time-Varying Optimization of Networked Systems with Human Preferences: Conclusions

 \section{Conclusions}

 In this work, we presented an online consensus-based algorithm to solve a time-varying optimization problem associated with a network of systems shared by multiple users.
-The cost function that represent the individuals' preferences were learned concurrently with the execution of the algorithm via shape-constrained GPs using users' feedback.
+The cost function that represents the individuals' preferences were learned concurrently with the execution of the algorithm via shape-constrained GPs using users' feedback.
 We developed an online algorithm based on a primal-dual method, properly modified to accommodate feedback from the users and measurements from the network.
 We analyzed the performance via dynamic network regret and average constraint violation, and we showed that the bounds of these metrics depend on the temporal variability of the optimal solution set, and the errors associated with the estimation of the gradients.
 Numerical results were presented in the context of real-time management of distributed energy resources.
+Future efforts include investigating the convergence of multi-time-scale algorithms, and the case where the users' cost functions are time-varying to reflect preferences that change over time.